jonsedar/jaffle_shop/README.md

 ```sh
 $> brew install pgadmin4
 ```

-... manually register new server localhost
+1. Load pgAdmin4
+2. Manually register a new server called `localhost` and a user `jon` with no password
+3. Create an empty database named `jaffle_shop`

 #### Create a dbt profile file